dllllb/keymagic/README.md

 A neural net for SWYPE-like gestures recognition, trained on synthetic data.

-# Approach

-The task is similar to image captioning hence similar architecture can be used.

-## Neural network architecture
+# Neural network architecture

-Input: full gesture points sequience, repeated N times.
-Code of the underlaying letter can be added as an additional coordinate for each point of sequence.
-Output: character, one character per one repeat.
+CNN encder + RNN decoder.
+Input: full gesture points sequience, output: characters, one character per RNN output repeat.

-## Gestures CNN layers

 Gesture points are time-ordered, hence it is reasonable to consider input for CNN layer as ordered array of 2D points: first filter gets points 1-10, second filter gets points 2-11 etc. 3D points could be used if underlaying letter code is added to gesture points.